Inca Trail 3 Days to Machu Picchu

 • Sleeping bag on days 01 and 02

-• Tips to your Inca Trail staff
+• Tips for your Inca Trail staff

-3 Day Inca Trail Trek Bring
+What to Pack for the 3 Day Inca Trail Trek

 • Official and valid passport.